amangup/coding-bootcamp/lecture13/testing.md

 ## Test Example Two: Test a class

 This is an example from the **Series** assignment in the `Classes` set.
-On repl, the automatic testing uses unit tests to check if your code is correct.
+On repl.it, the automatic testing uses unit tests to check if your code is correct.

 ```python
 import math